deve-sh/Isomorph/README.md

 A simple framework inspired by [Next.js](https://nextjs.org/) to create Server and Statically Rendered React Apps.

+Read the [blog post](https://blog.devesh.tech/post/framework-for-creating-isomorphic-react-apps) detailing the process of ideation and creation of this project.

 - [Starting An Isomorph Project](#installation-and-setup)
 - [Required Project Structure](#required-project-structure)
 - [Pages Structure and Data Fetching](#pages-structure-and-data-fetching)